 Vegetables

-If you’re going to plant a garden, it’s quite easy to plant crops that will provide you with vegetables all season long with little to no extra effort.
-For larger families, knowing what these crops are can the best penny pincher!
+If you’re going to plant a garden, why not plant crops that will bring a season-long with little to no extra effort?
+Whether you’re part of a larger family or not, knowing what these crops are can be a penny pincher.

 Cut and come again vegetables

-Turnip Greens: This versatile cut and come again vegetable is grown for their roots and leafy tops.
-Don’t completely cut off their green tops as root growth will be stunted.
-Best planted in late summer for a fall/winter harvest.
+Turnip Greens: This versatile cut and come again vegetable is grown for its roots and leafy tops.
+Don’t completely cut off their green tops as root growth will stunt and stop.
+This plant grows best in late summer for a fall/winter harvest.

-Beans: Beans are a fun vegetables to grow because they produce these beautiful white flowers that eventually turn into pods.
-Whether your growing bush beans or pole beans, once you cut the pods off you’ll find new pods come and replace them.
+Beans: Beans are fun vegetables to grow and a great succession plant.
+Producing beautiful white flowers that turn into pods, they give a sweet, crisp flavor.
+Whether you’re growing bush beans or pole beans, once you cut the pods off you’ll find new pods come and replace them.

-Okra: These warm-weather pods are best when they’re smaller and more tender for a delicious dish.
-Okra pods start as beautiful flowers that quickly turn to edible pods.
-Naturally, I like to cut and fry my okra.
+Okra: Harvest these warm-weather pods when they’re small and more tender.
+Okra pods start as beautiful flowers that turn into edible okras.
+I like to cut and fry my okra.
 For a low-carb version of fried okra, try using almond flour and parmesan cheese for the breading!

 Peppers: I grew peppers for the first time in my Summer 2019 garden and had jalapenos for months.
-Actually, when we tour the plant from the ground in March they were still producing!
+Actually, when we tore the plant from the ground in March they were still producing!
 Jalapeno plants take the cake for cut and come again status.
-For my 2020 Spring/Summer garden I’m growing mammoth peppers, jalapenos, poblano peppers and bell peppers.
-There might be a salsa garden in my feature!
+I grew poblano peppers in my 2020 Spring/Summer garden with the same result.

-Tomatoes: Also botanically a fruit, tomatoes are in the top 5 best-producing plants for cut and come again crops.
-I actually don’t love eating tomatoes, but folks who are really stoked about growing tomatoes make it look way too fun not to grow them.
-I have two varieties in my garden this year to accompany the peppers for my salsa garden!
+Tomatoes: Also botanically a fruit, tomatoes are star plants for a cut and come again garden.
+I actually don’t love eating tomatoes raw.
+I do have two varieties in my garden this year to accompany the peppers for my salsa garden!
+And I’ll admit to adding a slice to the occasional tuna melt.

-Cucumbers: Cucumbers, like squash, grow rapidly once you see them start to flower.
-In my experience, cucumbers will also take over the garden so you’ll want a quality trellis to support them.
+Cucumbers: Cucumbers, like squash, grow quickly once you see them start to flower.
+In my experience, cucumbers will also take over the garden.
+Be sure to support them with a quality trellis because they’ll get heavy!

 Herbs

-The majority of herbs are considered cut and come again, with some herbs even being perennials which I cover a little further down the page.
+The majority of herbs cut and come again.
+Some herbs are even, perennials which I cover a little further down the page.
 Here are a few herbs to grow in your non-perennial garden this year.

 Cut and come again herbs

 Cilantro: We eat a lot of tacos in our family so cilantro is a staple in the garden.
-If you don’t steadily cut and harvest cilantro, it will surely come again and in full force!
-Cilantro is also a wonderful pollinator plant, attracting pollinators of all types to their beautiful small flowers once they go to seed.
+If you stay on top of harvesting cilantro, it will come again and in full force!
+Cilantro is also a wonderful pollinator plant, making it a bonus.

 Basil: I haven’t grown a lot of basil but it’s on my bucket list.
 My in-laws always have a steady basil plant for fresh pasta dishes and such.
 Another great candidate for a steady harvest.

-Parsley: Often seen as a garnish for restaurant dishes, parsley needs moist, rich soil and cooler weather.
+Parsley: Thriving in moist, rich soil and cool weather, parsley is often seen as a garnish on restaurant plates.
 If you plan to plant this cut and com again herb, keep in mind they’re slow to establish but worth it when they do.

-Thyme: I use thyme mainly around the time of Thanksgiving.
-Our turkey dinner is prepared by being smother in butter and topped with thyme, sage, salt, and pepper.
-Just like parsley, thyme likes moist, rich soil but actually loves the heat!
-Protip: Thyme is a pollinator AND drought-friendly herb so planting them in a container near your vegetable gardens is a great idea!
+Thyme: I use thyme most often around the time of Thanksgiving.
+We prepare our turkey by smothering it in butter and topped with thyme, sage, salt, and pepper.
+Like parsley, thyme likes moist, rich soil but actually loves the heat!
+Protip: Thyme is a great pollinator plant.
+Consider planting them in a container near your vegetable gardens!

-Marjoram: Plant marjoram in full sun with well draining soil and as companion plants for corn, onion, peas, potatoes, radishes to attract beneficial insects to the garden.
+Marjoram: Plant marjoram in full sun with well-draining soil.
+This herb is a great companion plant for corn, onion, peas, potatoes, and radishes.
+AND a great pollinator plant, attracting beneficial insects to the garden all season.
 This cut and come again herb will die in the frost but thrive in the heat.

 Perennial herbs for a season-long harvest

 Sorrel: Best grown in the warmer months, sorrel is a great cut and come again herb for your perennial bed.
-Sorrel is often grown and used to aid in reducing inflammation of the nasal passages and respiratory tract and treating bacterial infections.
+Sorrel is often grown and used to aid in reducing inflammation of the nasal passages.
+It’s also known to be supportive for the respiratory tract and treating bacterial infections.

-Borage: This vine-ing perennial produces beautiful blue flowers, giving it an alternative name of “starflower”.
-Borage can be eaten raw in salads, added to soups, used in drinks and cocktails, or made into jellies, jams, and preserves.
+Borage: This wine-ing perennial produces beautiful blue flowers, giving it the name “starflower”.
+Use borage raw in salads, soups, drinks and cocktails, or jellies, jams, and preserves.
 Additionally, this cut and come again herb is a wonderful pollinator attractor.
-Be sure to plant it by crops such as strawberries and blueberries to increase fruit production!
+Plant borage by crops such as strawberries and blueberries to increase fruit production!

 Rosemary: Rosemary is the mother of cut and come again crops and one of the hardiest herbs I know of.
 My mother actually has a rosemary bush around 15 years old at least.
 She’s brought it with her from house to house, in the same terra cotta pot, ever since I was a young girl.
 Following in her footsteps, I’ve started my own huge rosemary bush to keep through the years!